ECJ strengthens transparency: credit agencies must disclose decision-making processes

 Another key aspect of the decision concerns the protection of trade secrets and personal data of third parties.
 The ECJ clarified that companies may not invoke secrecy across the board in order to refuse to provide information.
 Rather, a careful balance must be struck between the interests of the person concerned and the economic protection interests of the company.
 Only in exceptional cases, where there is evidence of serious damage to economic interests, can a restriction of the obligation to provide information be justified.

 The ECJ also made it clear that there can be no absolute refusal to provide information.
-If certain information cannot be disclosed directly for reasons of confidentiality, at least an alternative possibility must be created to guarantee the right of the data subject.
-For example, disclosure can be made to an independent supervisory authority or a court in order to enable an objective review of the automated decision-making process.
+If certain information cannot be disclosed directly for reasons of confidentiality, at least an alternative option must be created to guarantee the right of the data subject.
+For example, disclosure to an independent Supervisory authority or a court in order to enable an objective examination of the automated decision-making process.

 Effects of the ECJ ruling on practice

 The ECJ's decision has far-reaching consequences for companies, especially those that rely on automated decision-making processes.
-Data controllers must now ensure that they meet the increased transparency requirements in order to guarantee legally compliant data processing.
+Responsible persons bodies must now ensure that they meet the increased requirements for Transparency in order to ensure legally compliant data processing.

 Companies must adapt their internal processes to meet the new requirements.
-This includes implementing technical and organizational measures for transparent documentation and communication of the evaluation mechanisms.
+This includes the implementation of technical and organizational measures for transparent Documentation and communication of the evaluation mechanisms.

 Conclusion

-The ECJ's decision has significantly clarified the right to transparency in automated decision-making.
-Data subjects now have a clearly defined and enforceable right to information, which enables them to better understand the processing of their personal data and to take legal action if necessary.
+The ECJ's decision has not changed the right to Transparency for automated decisions.
+Affected parties are now given a clearly defined and enforceable Right to informationwhich enables them to Processing of your personal data and, if necessary, to take legal action.

 The decision also makes it clear that the protection of trade secrets cannot be used as a blanket argument for refusing to provide information.
 Rather, companies must carefully weigh up each individual case and, if necessary, find alternative ways to provide relevant information, for example by disclosing it to supervisory authorities or courts.